-Currently, I am doctoral candidate in Music Education at Boston University and an Instructor at the California State University, East Bay in the Department of Music.
+Currently, I am an Assistant Professor of Music in the School of Music at Sacramento State University and a doctoral candidate in Music Education at Boston University.
 I also serve on the Executive Board as President-Elect of the California Music Educators Association (CMEA).